LatviaOfficial Name: Republic of Latvia

 - Speed limits are usually 50 km/hr in the city and 90 km/hr on the highways.

-- Public transportation is generally considered safe, but travelers are encouraged to select well-marked taxis.
+Public Transportation: Public transportation is generally considered safe, but travelers are encouraged to select well-marked taxis.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Latvia, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Latvia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Latvia, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Latvia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.